 Invisibility: Starting in the second game.
 The 2013 version combines this with his teleport.

 Mechanically Unusual Fighter: In the 2013 release, Fulgore does not get a Shadow Meter.
 Instead, he gets a charge meter that determines how much energy he can spend on attack cancels and shadow moves.
-The charge meter can be charged via a special move or auto-doubles and also makes him faster.
+The charge meter can be charged via a special move or unique auto-doubles and also makes him faster.
 However, when he has full meter in Instinct Mode, he can spend the entire meter to fire his chest laser of doom.

 Power Glows: An aura of red energy glows around him when he activates Instinct Mode.